sxs-collaboration/spectre/docs/DevGuide/ParallelExecutable/MinimalExecutable.md

 \snippet MinimalExecutable.hpp metavariables_definition

-The metavariables struct must define an enum class `Phase` with the phases of the executable (which must include `Initialization` and `Exit`), and a static function `determine_next_phase`.
-In this example, no additional phases are defined, and the executable will execute the `Initialization` phase followed by the `Exit` phase.
-(`Parallel::CProxy_GlobalCache` is an unused proxy to the `GlobalCache` that is explained below)
+The metavariables struct must define a `static constexpr std::array<Parallel::Phase, N> default_phase_order` that is used to define the default order in which phases are executed.
+In this example the executable will execute the `Initialization` phase followed by the `Exit` phase.  (`Parallel::CProxy_GlobalCache` is an unused proxy to the `GlobalCache` that is explained below)

 The metavariables struct must define a type alias `component_list` that is a `tmpl::list` (a typelist defined in `Utilities/TMPL.hpp`) of